-Alain MIGEON and Franck DORKELD (2006-2017) Spider Mites Web: a comprehensive database for the Tetranychidae. http://www.montpellier.inra.fr/CBGP/spmweb
+Alain MIGEON and Franck DORKELD (current year) Spider Mites Web: a comprehensive database for the Tetranychidae.
+Available from http://www1.montpellier.inra.fr/CBGP/spmweb (Accessed DD/MM/YYYY)

 Alain Migeon, Elodie Nouguier, Franck Dorkeld (2011) Spider Mites Web: a comprehensive database for the Tetranychidae.
 Trends in Acarology: 557-560

 The aim of these pages is to provide comprehensive information on all the spider mites in the world: the taxonomic data relating the history of nomenclature; the geographical distribution (with maps) and the host plants.
 All this knowledge provides a synthetic view of the biodiversity of these mites.
-1,664 references from 1758 to present are included (see background for details).
+More than 1,700 references from 1758 to present are included (see background for details).

 Use the menu, left side to browse the database.
 Three types of queries are available.
 For each species you can display the record with all the nomenclature, host-plants, distribution and distribution map.
 If you click on By Species you can perform search on species name, valid or invalid.
 If you click on Advanced you can perform a cross search including taxonomical, geographical and host-plants information.
 Finally a click on Bibliography will allow you to search references combining one, two or three authors.